-Enhance your concert experience with a sneak preview — Composers come alive and their passions take center stage when ESO General Manager David Ellis and ESO Maestro Lawrence Eckerling take you on an insider’s tour of the history and highlights behind the music.
+Enhance your concert experience with a sneak preview — Composers come alive and their passions take center stage when ESO Maestro Lawrence Eckerling takes you on an insider’s tour of the history and highlights behind the music.

-Maestro Lawrence Eckerling and David Ellis will explore the May concert program in depth.
+Maestro Lawrence Eckerling will explore the concert program in depth.

 Friday, at 1:30 pm,